MOVING MOUNTAINS

 Carl Lovejoy

-Carl and his wife, Cari, a former member of Mountain Valley’s leadership team, have three adult sons and six young grandchildren.
-Their days have been filled – and continue to be filled – with lots of athletic endeavors – both as participants and spectators – and through athletics they are fortunate to have made incredible friends and memories.
+Carl and his wife, Cari, a former member of Mountain Valley’s leadership team, have three adult sons and seven young grandchildren.
+Their lives have been—and continue to be—filled with athletic endeavors, both as participants and spectators.